-I have discussed a lot in depth in my Latest course:
+I have discussed a lot in depth in my course:

 Here is Romil’s story

-While working on my business I started writing articles that lead to a beautiful book that I never thought of writing.
+While working on my business, I started writing articles that led to a beautiful book that I had never thought of writing.
 This book has provided me the opportunity to touch many people’s lives and have a positive influence on people, I have started coaching people to achieve their goals and overcome their traumas.
-I have been always a curious learner about psychology and the human mind, this curiosity did lead me to learn ancient meditation techniques, NLP (Neuro-linguistic programming), Reiki (Energy Healing).
+I have been always a curious learner about psychology and the human mind; this curiosity did lead me to learn ancient meditation techniques, NLP (Neuro-linguistic programming), and Reiki (Energy Healing).
 Nevertheless, I am still learning as every individual is unique, the same strategy doesn’t apply to all.

-I have been fortunate to found so beautiful path which helps people to solve their problem and I never feel like I am working as I am totally in love with the process.
+I have been fortunate to find a beautiful path that helps people solve their problems, and I never feel like I am working as I am totally in love with the process.